 Copyright © 2018 Instituto Carranza, Buenos Aires

 The Laterally Stretched Flap™ is a surgical technique developed by Prof. Dr. Nelson Carranza and his team at the Carranza Institute (1).
-It is aimed at reducing the exposed portion of the graft in non-displaced flap approches, increasing its vascular supply and stability.
+It is aimed at reducing the exposed portion of the graft, increasing its vascular supply and stability.

-It comprises two main technical variants, the Laterally Stretched Tunnel Flap, and the Laterally Stretched Envelope Flap
+It comprises three main technical variants, the Laterally Stretched Tunnel Flap, the Laterally Stretched Envelope Flap, and the Laterally Stretched and Coronally Advanced Flap.

 Before beginning

 Determine the tooth or teeth to be treated.
 Maximum is limited by the expected lenght of the graft.
-Usually one to four lower anterior teeth are treated simultaneously, though only one or two deep/narrow recessions will receive the laterally stretched flap, while the remaining adjacent recessions will be treated with a non-displaced (tunnel/envelope) approach.
+Usually one to four lower anterior teeth are treated simultaneously, though only one or two deep recessions will receive the laterally stretched flap, while the remaining adjacent recessions will be treated with a non-displaced (tunnel/envelope) approach or a coronally advanced flap.

 Laterally Stretched Tunnel Flap